Is having an extra car worth it?

 But the fender bender did knock the van out of alignment, so we took it into the garage to have it checked out and fixed.

-It sure was nice to have that third vehicle ready to go in this circumstance.
+It was nice to have that third vehicle ready to go in this circumstance.
 No need to borrow another vehicle, or “suffer” with just one vehicle between us, or rent a vehicle.

 • We could have gotten a loaner from our mechanic.
-We had given our mechanic a lot of business.
+We have given our mechanic a lot of business.
 A couple of times he let us borrow one of his vehicles if he had to keep our car more than one day.
 That was an option to take care of our one-car “problem” that didn't require us to have another car waiting in the wings.

 • An accident is a fairly rare occurrence.
 The rareness of the occurrence is why insurance companies make so much money.
 If things were serious enough, we would have been covered for a vehicle rental.
 Carrying that extra car was unnecessary for 99% of the time.